prestonlab/volt/README.md

 - [Python 2.7](https://www.python.org/downloads/release/python-2718/) - Python 2 is used to label data from Unity trials.
 Python isn't strictly necessary to run the experiment.
 - [Psych Toolbox](http://psychtoolbox.org/) - Used to run some of the experiment tasks.

+Though the software is largely built in Unity, to interact with this repository you will only need to use MATLAB, Python, and Psych Toolbox.
+The Unity build that is in this repository was tested on 13'' Macbook Airs using **MacOS Sierra** (10.12.6) and **El Capitan** (v10.11.6) with a display resolution of 1440x900.

 ### Running the Experiment

 First off, clone this repository to your local machine and open `MATLAB` to create the header for your experiment.
+Next, make sure to unzip `Build.zip`.
+You can leave it in the same directory as the zip file.
+This contains the Unity build needed to run this experiemnt.

 There is also a copy of the below instructions in this repository as a word document in `documents/volt_experimenter_instructions`.
 You will also find some other helpful documents such as questionnaires and participant instructions.

 #### Setting up the Header
 In `MATLAB`, make sure to change to the directory of where you cloned this repo.
 For example,